Do we need additional Scripture?

-The Bible teaches that all truth necessary for salvation was revealed in the OT scripture and during the lifetime of the apostles.
-Jesus just before His crucifixion, promised His apostles that after His departure from them, the Spirit would come and guide them “into all truth” (John 16:13), teaching them “all things,” and bringing to their remembrance “all things” that Jesus taught them (John 14:26).
+The Bible teaches that all truth necessary for salvation was revealed in the Old Testament scripture and during the lifetime of the apostles.
+Jesus just before His crucifixion, promised His disciples that after His departure from them, the Spirit would come and guide them “into all truth” (John 16:13), teaching them “all things,” and bringing to their remembrance “all things” that Jesus taught them (John 14:26).

 And after His crucifixion and resurrection, Jesus then commanded these same disciples to “make disciples of all the nations…teaching them to observe all things that I have commanded you” (Matthew 28:19-20, emp. added).